Shungnak, Alaska

 Shungnak (Isiŋnaq or Nuurviuraq) is a city in Northwest Arctic Borough, Alaska, United States.
-At the 2010 census the population was 262, up from 256 in 2000.
+As of the 2020 census, Shungnak had a population of 272.

 History

 Shungnak originally was settled in 1899, approximately 10 miles to the east along the Kobuk River.
 The name "Shungnak" is derived from Iñupiaq term Isiŋnaq which means jade, a stone found in the surrounding area.
 In the 1920s, erosion along the river caused many residents to abandon the old townsite.
 In 1927, they resettled at a site originally known as "Kochuk."
 Residents decided to rename Kochuk as the new Shungnak.
 At the old Shungnak village, some residents chose to remain.
 To avoid confusion between the two villages, Old Shungnak became Kobuk in 1928.